BirdeeHub/argmark/README.md

 Note 2: To change which is the "current argument" in the argslist, use `:n`/`:next` or `:N`/`:prev`.

-Note 3: To change between global and local arglists, use `:argglobal` and `:arglocal`.
+Note 3: To change back to the global argslist after creating a local one with the copy keybind, use `:argglobal`.
+Then to reenter it, you can use `:arglocal` again.

 You can map them to something if desired, but the argslist is a builtin thing, and many of the builtin methods are good enough.